BST 1612 Applied Macroeconomics

 On completion of the course the students shall have an understanding of:

-- The interaction between the real market, the money market, the currency market and the labour market, and in this context be able to account for potential effects of the economic policy related to central variables such as aggregate production, unemployment, inflation, the current balance and the balance of trade.
+- The interaction between the real economy, the money market, the currency market and the labour market, and in this context be able to account for potential effects of the economic policy related to central variables such as aggregate production, unemployment, inflation, the current balance and the balance of trade.

 - The meaning and importance of financial stability and familiarity with the measures the authorities may implement to preserve financial stability.

-- Central driving forces for economic growth and an ability to account for how the long-term growth path is affected by underlying factors such as savings rate and growth in total factor productivity.
+- Central driving forces for economic growth and sustainability and an ability to account for how the long-term growth path is affected by underlying factors such as savings rate and growth in total factor productivity.

 - Short-term and long-term effects of the use of oil revenues in the Norwegian economy, as well as an insight into fundamental problems related to public budgets and pensions.